Kadyr Gulyamov: Work as defense minister

-Is appointment was part of plans to "establish civilian control over military structures within the state", according to the National Security Council Secretary.
+His appointment was part of plans to "establish civilian control over military structures within the state", according to the National Security Council Secretary.
 Under his leadership, the defence ministry played a more administrative role, army commanders took charge of military operations.
 He founded the Center for Simulation and Modeling of the Armed Forces in 2004.
 He led Uzbek military cooperation with the United States following the September 11 attacks and the start of Global War On Terror.